MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-general-setup.md

 ---
-title: Basic setup
+title: Classic portal -  Basic setup
-description: This article explains how to provide information about your organization in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article explains how to provide information about your organization in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Basic setup for Defender for Cloud Apps
+# Classic portal: Basic setup for Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]